greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-profiling.html.md

 Read the plan from the bottom to the top.
 To start, the query optimizer sequentially scans the *names* table.
 Notice the `WHERE` clause is applied as a *filter* condition.
 This means the scan operation checks the condition for each row it scans and outputs only the rows that satisfy the condition.

 The results of the scan operation are passed to a *gather motion* operation.
-In Greenplum Database, a gather motion is when segments send rows to the master.
-In this example, we have two segment instances that send to one master instance.
+In Greenplum Database, a gather motion is when segments send rows to the coordinator.
+In this example, we have two segment instances that send to one coordinator instance.
 This operation is working on `slice1` of the parallel query execution plan.
 A query plan is divided into *slices* so the segments can work on portions of the query plan in parallel.

 The estimated startup cost for this plan is `00.00` \(no cost\) and a total cost of `20.88` disk page fetches.
 The optimizer estimates this query will return one row.